LeonDasgupta/First-Project--Linear-regression-/README.md

- Here, I tried to some codes to help to decide whether a company should focus more on its app or on its website for attracting customers.
-The data is fake.
-It was provided by the instructor during the bootcamp.
+ Here, I tried to find out  whether a company should focus more on its app or on its website for attracting customers using linear regression model.